dmscode/DMS-Widgets-Sidebar/README.md

 ## Installation

+### BRAT

+- First, install and enable the BRAT plugin in Obsidian.
+- Then go to BRAT plugin settings — Beta plugins list — Add beta plugin
+- Github repository for beta plugin: `https://github.com/dmscode/DMS-Widgets-Sidebar`
+- Select a version: `Latest version`
+- Check "Enable after installing the plugin", then click "Add plugin" to complete the installation.
+- This method enables automatic plugin updates.

+### Manual Download

 - Download the latest version from the Releases page and extract it to the `Vault/.obsidian/plugins/dms-widget-sidebar` folder.
 - Enable the plugin in Obsidian.